Using natural organic fertilizer is nothing new. Years ago, people gardened to produce better, cheaper, and healthier veggies than store-bought.

 Best Fertilizers To SuperSize Plant Growth

-Chemical fertilizers provide a “quick hit” for plants, however, with organic fertilizers you’re feeding the garden soil with a different kind of slow-release fertilizer.
+Chemical fertilizers provide a “quick hit” for plants.
+But, with organic fertilizers you’re feeding the garden soil with a different kind of slow-release fertilizer.

-Organic natural fertilizers do not always come in big 50 pound bags at the local garden center, some are hiding right inside your house.
+Organic natural fertilizers do not always come in big 50 pound bags.
+Some are hiding right inside your house.